Jump to ratings and reviews

 “Straightforward and relentlessly practical, this book efficiently guides you through

-the key steps involved in designing and publishing a game.”
+the key steps involved in designing and publishing a game.

-229 pages, ebook
+229 pages, Kindle Edition

 Published September 9, 2018